 - Where to eat: meals served in the Alto restaurant are on the same level as the artistic achievements of the Polish Radio Orchestra.
 It is necessary to feel these aromatic notes.

 #4 #5 International Congress Centre and Spodek

-The structure of the last building, which fits squarely into the city panorama and perfectly contrasts with the well-deserved and recognisable Spodek, was, on the contrary, inspired by coal.
+The structure of the last building, which fits squarely into the city panorama and perfectly contrasts with the well-deserved and recognizable Spodek, was, on the contrary, inspired by coal.
 Although the MCK (International Congress Centre) is not a building that can be regarded as a typical sightseeing object, its unique shape and green roof effect made it something more than an ordinary conference venue.
-Today the Green Valley (i.e. the name of the pass between the two parts of the building) is a place of rest and meetings in the very centre of the metropolis.
-It is worth going for a walk to admire the shape of the famous Spodek from the terrace of the MCK leisure centre, which after almost 50 years from its opening is still regarded as one of the most original buildings in the country.
+Today the Green Valley (i.e. the name of the pass between the two parts of the building) is a place of rest and meetings in the very center of the metropolis.
+It is worth going for a walk to admire the shape of the famous Spodek from the terrace of the MCK leisure center, which after almost 50 years from its opening is still regarded as one of the most original buildings in the country.
 Both objects create a unique architectural space that reveals the new face of Katowice.

 - Sightseeing time: 0-60 min is enough to feel the atmosphere of this extraordinary architecture and take unique photos for Instagram;)

 - How to get there: nearly 30 bus and tram lines from the center of Katowice, the nearest stop is Katowice Strefa Kultury.
 It’s best to take a walk there.